Imperial Society of Teachers of Dancing: Current structure

-Administrative Council
+Board of Trustees (The council)

-The Administrative Council is responsible for the overall governance of the ISTD and consists of executives and elected members, headed by ISTD Chair, Sue Passmore.
-The Council is the principal policy making body of the organisation and rules on recommendations made by the faculty boards and committees, which are represented on the Council.
+The board of trustees is responsible for the overall governance of the ISTD and consists of executives and elected members, headed by ISTD Chair, Michael Elliott.
+The board of trustees is the principal policy making body of the organisation and rules on recommendations made by the faculty boards and committees, which are represented on the Board.
 Key administrative duties are performed by executive members, the Finance, Audit & General Purposes Committee and the Nomination & Remuneration Committee.
-The Administrative Council also includes the Grand Council, a group of eminent dance professionals headed Life President, Dame Beryl Grey.
+The Board of Trustees also includes the Grand Council, a group of eminent dance professionals.

 Faculty Boards

-The work of the ISTD is divided into two main branches; the Dancesport Faculties Board, commonly known as the Ballroom Branch, and the Theatre Faculties Board, commonly known as the Theatre Branch.
+The work of the ISTD is divided into two main branches; the Dancesport Faculties Board and the Theatre Faculties Board.
 These two faculty boards coordinate the work of the faculty committees, which are grouped to reflect the similarities between them.
 For example, the Dancesport board consists of dance techniques which are normally performed in a ballroom or dance hall setting, both socially and competitively, whereas the Theatre board, as the name suggests, consists of dance techniques which usually have a connection to stage or film.